jlyonsmith/shovel/README.md

 ## Design

 Not surprisingly, Shovel borrows from the design of [Ansible](https://www.ansible.com/).
 It uses SSH to avoid having remote agents.
-Ansible's *plays* are similar to Shoveles *asserters*.
+Ansible's *plays* are similar to Shovel's *assertions*.

 The *design goals* of Shovel are:

 - Be written in and use Javascript and Node.js for platform independence
 - Bootstrap the remote system with Node.js and Shovel if not present
 - Leverage SSH as the remote transport and for agentless scripting
-- Use JSON instead of YAML as the script format
+- Use JSON5 instead of YAML as the script format
 - Use plain old Javascript as the string template language
 - Be fast and very low footprint
 - Use idempotency to avoid unnecessary changes to systems